macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex53"></a>ex53
-Write a function deleteSpace(sentence) who take a string as argument and return the string without spaces
+Write a function deleteSpace(sentence) that take a string as argument and return the string without spaces
 Ex:
 \>\> deleteSpace("go to the plage")
 gototheplage